aletheia-dev/Subspace-MERVBot20/README.md

 See [Frequently Asked Questions](./doc/faq.md) for additional infos on troubleshooting.

 ## Thanks
 This work has been done out of appreciation for Catid's remarkable effort two decades ago to provide us with a bot core for this wonderful game.
-Also thanks to all those coders and hackers who contributed to the original project, like Snrrrub, OmegaFirebolt, SOS, Coconut Emulator, Ave-iator, Cyan~Fire and BaK.
+Also props to all those coders and hackers who contributed to the original project, like Snrrrub, OmegaFirebolt, SOS, Coconut Emulator, Ave-iator, Cyan~Fire and BaK.